FAQs

 Can I be part of a Charter School and participate in your Academy classes?

-Excerpt from an email from the CDE regarding religious instruction during school hours for Charter school families:
+Excerpt from an email from the CDE regarding religious instruction during school hours for charter school families:

 Education Code sections 47605(d) and 47605.6(e) are extremely explicit in stating that a charter school must be nonsectarian “in its programs, admission policies, employment practices, and all other operations.”